ENTREP 5029EX - Project in Entrepreneurship (6 units)

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is offered in blended learning mode with the online component offered as consultations with the lecturer and the participation in recommended workshops which can help students to improve their research activities.
+Learning & Teaching ModesThis course is offered in fully online learning mode with dedicated assistance from the course coordinator which will help students to improve their research activities.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes face-to-face contact, any online components and self-directed study).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes online study components and self-directed study).
 Therefore each learning period (6 units) will require approximately 312 hours dedicated to this course.

-Schedule Week 1 Introduction: Taking on a Research Project Week 2 Project Plan: Topics and Research Proposal Week 3 Self-Directed Writing and Supervisory Assistance Week 4 Finalising Research Proposals Week 5 Research Report: Introduction and Literature Review Research Proposals due in Week 6 Supervisor/Student Meetings (Round 1) Week 7 Research Report: Methodology, Results and Discussion Week 8 Supervisor/Student Meetings (Round 2) Week 9 Research Project Presentations Presentations at lecture Week 10 Self-Directed Writing and Supervisory Assistance End of Trimester Week 13 Course Completion: Final Research Report Submission Research Reports due in
+Schedule Week 1 Introduction: Taking on a Research Project Week 2 Project Plan: Topics and Research Proposal Week 3 Self-Directed Writing and Supervisory Assistance Week 4 Finalising Research Proposals Week 5 Research Report: Introduction and Literature Review Research Proposals due in Week 6 Supervisor/Student Advice and Feedback (Round 1) Week 7 Research Report: Methodology, Results and Discussion Week 8 Self-Directed Writing and Supervisory Assistance Week 9 Research Project Presentations Presentations due in Week 10 Supervisor/Student Advice and Feedback (Round 2) End of Term 4 Week 15 Course Completion: Final Research Report Submission Research Reports due in

 The University's policy on Assessment for Coursework Programs is based on the following four principles: